top of page

 Uncovering what really motivates fraud at the top—beyond the classic triangle.

 This CPE training event examines executive-level fraud through the lens of the well-known Walmart case involving Tom Coughlin, its former Vice Chairman.
-The session compares two fraud motivation frameworks—the traditional Fraud Triangle and the more behaviorally rich M.I.C.E. model—to provide attendees with a clearer understanding of how and why fraud occurs at the highest levels of an organization.
+The session compares two fraud motivation frameworks—the traditional Fraud Triangle and the more behaviorally rich M.I.C.E. model—to provide attendees with a clearer understanding of how and why financial statement and expense frauds occur at the highest levels of an organization.

-In contrast, the M.I.C.E. model—originally used in intelligence and counterintelligence—adds depth by identifying four drivers of unethical behavior: Money, Ideology, Coercion, and Ego.
-In executive fraud cases, these motivations often overlap.
+The M.I.C.E. model—originally used in intelligence and counterintelligence—adds depth by identifying four drivers of unethical behavior: Money, Ideology, Coercion, and Ego.
+In executive financial statement and expense fraud cases, these motivations often overlap.
 A sense of entitlement (“Ego”), misplaced loyalty, or subtle coercion can drive fraud even in the absence of financial need.

 Tom Coughlin’s case illustrates this dynamic perfectly.
 Despite earning millions in salary, bonuses, and stock options, he orchestrated an elaborate expense fraud scheme that involved misusing gift cards, falsifying travel reimbursements, and manipulating internal systems to conceal personal expenditures.
 These schemes were not executed alone—Coughlin relied on a “sidekick” to prepare fake vouchers, mislabel transactions, and bypass internal controls.